A link model approach to identify congestion hotspots: Discussion

 \section{Discussion}

 While there is a majority of works that model the congestion phenomena in complex networks as pure node dynamics, it appears to be a rough approximation as it assumes that the links arriving at a junction get congested at the same time.
 In certain contexts such as transportation networks, a road segment can still operate regardless of the congestion status of the links sharing destination junction.
 Thus, to provide a more nuanced picture of congestion phenomena, we have extended the MCM model developed in \cite{sole2016model} at the level of links.
-Our framework that can be solved analytically naturally brings together the two-folded dynamics with links being responsible for processing the vehicles but a capacity limited by the junctions, allowing non-congested road segments to operate regardless of the congestion status of the other links sharing a terminal.
+Our framework, that can be solved analytically, naturally brings together the two-folded dynamics with links being responsible for processing the vehicles but a capacity limited by the junctions, allowing non-congested road segments to operate regardless of the congestion status of the other links sharing a terminal.
 The different distribution of junction capacities across the incoming links gives rise to new and interesting rich behaviors in graphs, with certain topologies displaying better management of congestion than others.
+By incorporating a limited buffer to the links \cite{Manfredi_2018}, our model could provide further insights on the spreading of congestion \cite{saberi2020simple}, allowing an analytical derivation of the most sensible links leading to the global congestion of cities.
+Moreover, it could provide a better approximation to simulate the delay of vehicles, as the time needed to traverse each link could be adjusted by the density of vehicles traversing each link, $d_{ij}/\tau_{ij}$.

 In real scenarios, our methodology yields spatial patterns compatible with the real flow of vehicles and it provides a better assessment of the delay product of congestion.
 From the perspective of potential applications, and in contrast to the node approach, the link model allows for the incorporation of harmful events of different kinds that reduce the capacity not only of junctions but also of road segments.
-Our model can be crucial to properly optimize the capacity of road transportation networks to mitigate congestion \cite{newman2006environmental,glaeser2010greenness,verbavatz2019critical} or even implement for efficient pricing schemes \cite{sole2018decongestion,bassolas2019mobile}.
-Moreover, by adding a limited buffer to the links \cite{Manfredi_2018} our model could provide further insights on the spreading of congestion \cite{saberi2020simple}.
+Our model allows for a better management of transportation infrastructures, either by optimizing the available capacity, allowing a preferential pass of vehicles when needed, or by modifying the patterns of origins and destinations so that the strength of congestion hotspots is mitigated \cite{newman2006environmental,glaeser2010greenness,verbavatz2019critical}.
+Notwithstanding more sophisticated approaches such as the implementation of efficient pricing schemes or the incorporation of bus lanes that facilitate public transportation \cite{sole2018decongestion,bassolas2019mobile}.